By Brendan Williams

 Use net price calculators

 While the cost of attendance each college lists on its website is helpful, it shouldn’t be the only number that matters.
 You will likely pay less with financial aid.
 Every college is required to include a net price calculator on its website.
 The net price calculator will give you an idea of how much financial aid you could receive, which can provide a more accurate estimate of how much it will cost to attend.
 These calculators will require you to enter some personal and financial information, but this means they can provide a personalized view of how much financial aid students in similar situations to yours received in the past.

 College affordability doesn't just come down to cost.
 It’s also about ensuring you can be successful at the colleges you apply to, and that it will be worth the time, effort, and money you’re investing.
 Figuring this out is an imperfect science, but the college scorecard provides many valuable data points that you could consider when building your college list.
 For a particular college, it can tell you how many students stay enrolled from one year to the next, the graduation rate, average student loan debt, the percentage of students able to repay their loans, and the average income after graduating.

-Considering college affordability now while building your college list will help ensure you have more choices when deciding where to attend next fall.
+Be sure to keep all these things in mind when building a college list and deciding where to apply.
+Considering college affordability now will help ensure you have more choices when deciding where to attend next fall.